Table of Contents

 Characteristic set of symptoms in HSP

-IgA systemic deposition results in a characteristic set of symptoms.
-Not all symptoms may be experienced by the people suffering from HSP and are typically preceded by a prodrome of headache, fever, and/or anorexia.
+The systemic depositing of IgA results in a characteristic set of symptoms, not all of which may be experienced by patients and which are typically preceded by a prodrome of headache, fever, and/or anorexia.

 After the prodrome, the most common reported symptoms are:

-Palpable Purpura – the hallmark of HSP (95-100 % the cases) characterized by reddish-purple spots mainly in the area of the buttocks, legs and feet and is worse on areas of pressure (e.g., the waistline and where sock elastic typically sits on the calves).
-In children, it often appears in crops and may not be the presenting feature.
+- Palpable purpura: This is the hallmark of HSP (occurs in 95%–100% of cases) and is characterized by reddish-purple spots mainly in the area of the buttocks, legs, and feet.
+The spots appear to be worse in areas of pressure (e.g., the waistline and where sock elastic typically sits on the calves).
+In children, it often appears in crops, although it may not be the presenting feature.

-- Arthralgia – swollen, sore joints involving the ankle and knee, often preceding a rash by one or two days.
-It doesn’t cause any joint damage as it’s not true arthritis.
+- Arthralgia: This produces swollen, sore joints of the ankle and knee, often preceding a rash by 1 or 2 days.
+It does not cause joint damage, however.

 - Gastrointestinal symptoms: Colicky abdominal pain is the most common symptom.
-Children also often develop symptoms like nausea, vomiting, intussuception, bowel infarction and bloody stools.
-The triad of joint pain, abdominal symptoms and rash is also often seen.
+Children also often develop symptoms such as nausea, vomiting, intussusception, bowel infarction, and bloody stools.
+The triad of joint pain, abdominal symptoms, and rash is also often seen.

-- Renal disease – kidney involvement manifests as protein or blood in the urine detected in a urine test.
+- Renal disease: Kidney involvement manifests as protein or blood in the urine, which can be detected in a urine test.
 Kidney disease may persist.